 Nevertheless, when we’re not facing life and death situations as they’re usually defined, we’re curious and human enough to explore all that life has to offer.
 To do so and to make the most of life, we need resources.
 But many of those resources are not must-haves, even though we’re used to thinking of them as such.

 Now that I recognize this erroneous assumption for what it is, I’d like to redefine personal necessities and gradually weed out the illusory ones, to zero in on what really matters in my life.
-You can follow some of my attempts to do so, right here on this blog.
-Watch out for posts titled No Longer A Necessity.

 - November 27th, 2013